Zhiyuan-G/Daily-Dose-of-Arxiv/Jan/week5.md

-# Daily-Dose-of-Arxiv

-A place to keep my daily browsing history of arxiv

 ## Previous paper
 Pure Math paper: \
 Eckart C., Young G., 1936, Psychometrika, 1, 211: The approxmiation of a matrix by a lower rank matrix